tekpinar/correlationplus/README.md

 ```bash
 correlationplus centralityAnalysis -i 6fl9_just_prot_anm_100_modes_rc_15_cross-correlations.txt -p 6fl9_centeredOrientedAligned2Z.pdb -t absndcc
 ```
-After the calculation, the centrality values will be inserted into Bfactor column of a pdb file.
-You can load the pdb files with your favorite visualization software and color according to Bfactors.
-If you prefer VMD - as we do-, the app will produces tcl files so that you can visualize the key residues with VMD.
+After the calculation, the centrality values will be inserted into *Bfactor* column of a pdb file.
+You can load the pdb files with your favorite visualization software and color according to *Bfactors*.
+If you prefer *VMD* - as we do-, the app will produces tcl files so that you can visualize the key residues with VMD.
 The tcl script highlights the residues with the highest 10% of the selected centrality in VDW representation.